dishaavermaa/rag-assistant/README.md

 3. Inject context into prompt
 4. Generate response using LLM

-It is designed as a **learning + interview-ready project** for understanding how RAG systems work before moving to vector databases.
+It is designed as a **learning project** for understanding how RAG systems work before moving to vector databases.

 ---